CyVerse-learning-materials/tools-services-and-reproducible-science-workshop/index.rst

       - Please ensure you have a CyVerse account and have **verified** your account by completing the verification steps in the email you got when you registered.
-You can **test your account** by logging into |CyVerse User Portal|.
+You can **test your account** by logging into |CyVerse User Portal|
-      - Register for your CyVerse account at |CyVerse User Portal|.
+      - Register for your CyVerse account at |CyVerse User Portal|
         Please register using an institutional email address (e.g.
-        .edu/.gov/.org etc.).
+        .edu/.gov/.org etc.)
     * - Atmosphere Access
       - After registering for a CyVerse account, you will need to request access to Atmosphere.
 Instructions for registering for access are `here <https://cyverse-atmosphere-guide.readthedocs-hosted.com/en/latest/>`_
-        (See note marked **Important**). **Atmosphere Access may take 24 hours** so please do this in advance. **Verify your Atmosphere Access** by logging in: |Atmosphere|.
+        (See note marked **Important**). **Atmosphere Access may take 24 hours** so please do this in advance. **Verify your Atmosphere Access** by logging in: |Atmosphere|
         For justification, you can indicate you are requesting access for a workshop.
       - Request Atmosphere access at the CyVerse user portal |CyVerse User Portal|.
     * - Cyberduck